 The Sika success story continued in 2014 persistently.
-The implementation of the strategy 2018 is well under way.
-Sales reached record levels in all regions and all relevant growth targets for 2014 were exceeded. high growth momentum and disciplined cost management led to record figures of CHF 633.2 million (+21.0%) for the operating result and CHF 441.2 million (+28.0%) for net profit.
+Sales reached record levels in all regions and all relevant growth targets for 2014 were exceeded.
+High growth momentum and disciplined cost management led to record figures of CHF 633.2 million (+21.0%) for the operating result and CHF 441.2 million (+28.0%) for net profit.

 “Customer First” is a cornerstone of the Sika values and principles and addresses the key question: What can we do to offer our customers maximum benefit anytime?
 The answer is given every day by Sika employees themselves.
 Through their personal commitment, their expertise and by an innovative portfolio of products and solutions.